 - 4 Minutes Read

 You've been working hard on your own health and wellness throughout the year, so, naturally, you want to share the gift of health with others.
 Instead of burdening your loved ones with caloric cuisine, try one of these healthy holiday gift ideas.

-Many home cooks do not splurge on quality spices, so that becomes a welcome treat for their kitchen staples.
+Many home cooks do not splurge on quality spices, yet they would be a welcome addition to their kitchen staples.
 Buy spices online or at a local spice shop.
-You can buy spices in bulk and package them in plastic baggies or small containers from craft and container stores.
+You can buy spices in bulk and package them in small bags or jars from craft and container stores.
 Ship them to your loved ones with a favorite recipe featuring the spices for a personalized touch.

 There are many online spice shops, but our favorites are Savory Spice and Penzey's.
 Mulling spices, ground cinnamon, cinnamon sticks, black truffle sea salt, smoked black pepper, and sweet and spicy paprika are sure to be well-received!